|If you enjoyed this, the entire |

 In the Collect, we acknowledge God sent His Son to be our Savior.
 Think about that, the Creator, Lord and Master of the Universe sent His only Son to live amongst us and not just provide us with instruction and leadership, but to give His earthly life as a one time sacrifice for our sin that we might be accounted as perfect in out final accounting, the resurrection.
 How much did God value His Son?
 Consider what Paul tells us - Wherefore God also hath highly exalted him, and given him a name which is above every name: that at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

 Then consider How much God valued His Son and How Much He values us that He sent His Son here to teach us to guide us, to love us, and finally to give His Life for us that we might be free from the bonds of sin and death.
+Our Father indeed has a terrific amount of love for us.
+He loved us so much that He sent His Only Begotten Son, that we should not perish, but have everlasting life with Him.
 Jesus set an example of humility and patience, both rare qualities in us, that are impossible for us to follow without God’s help, hence the Holy Ghost.
 The Holy Ghost was sent to us that we might have understanding, comfort, strength, perseverance, courage, inspiration; all things we fall short on.
+However, these are all qualities, if we accept the Holy Ghost, we can have added to our character.
+These qualities that the Holy Ghost can breathe into our life, can help us in our path of following our Lord.
 With Jesus’ sacrifice and the help of the Holy Ghost to follow Him, turning our backs on this world, we can be part of His resurrection.
 The resurrection itself sets a pattern that we should follow.
 We must first die, that is to stop our sinning, then rise again, that is to live, with humility and patience like the example Jesus set for us.
 We must resurrect our lives and transform them into something new.
 There was a reason why Easter was set in the spring time.
 Not only was it close to the actual time of His death and rising again, but it came at a time where the flowers bloomed anew, having been dead in winter, as Christ had been dead, and rose again, just as those flowers bloom again.
 This is very symbolic of His Death and Ressurection and it is no coincidence that Easter happened during this time.

 Jesus set the standard of obedience to God’s will and He expects us to follow Him.
 It is a hard thing to do.
 We want to be in charge, we want to do what we want!
 It is hard to do what God wants.
 We just plain don’t want to do what we need to do, what we must do.
 It is hard!
 But, do you think your path is harder than that set forth for Him as laid out in the Gospel for today?
 No matter who you are, the answer is never going to be yes.
 For no matter what bad times we go through, it is nothing compared to what He went through.
 And in the end, the path we must follow will still be easier than if we refuse to follow Him and try and forge our own path.
+We have to let go of our self centered wants and concentrate on what He wants for us instead.
+And listen to what He says and to follow it.
 We will be far happier if we follow his example and lead a righteous and steadfast life, full of grace and humility, as well as patience.

 Jesus knew what was coming, how much it would hurt both His Body and Soul as He went through with the crucifixion and subsequent descent in to Hell.
 Yet, He also knew this was God’s Will that we might live.
 If He did this for you, how can you not follow Him wherever His Will takes you?
 If He was willing to do that for all of us, then how can we not repay Him to the best of our ability?
 His Sacrifice demands that we repay Him to the best of our ability, by the sheer nature of it, his perfection being offered in place of our imperfection.